YigitCiray/YigitCiray.github.io/about.md

 This is Yigit.
 I am an iOS Engineer at Twitter 🐦.

-I have developing iOS apps since 2015.
+I have been developing iOS apps since 2015.
 Currently, I live in New York City.

 - **Twitter** - _iOS Engineer_, Jun 2021 -
 - **diyetyapp** - _Founder_, Jun 2018 -